Saturday May 5, 2018 at 8:00PM

 He was Visiting Professor at the Royal Academy of Music in London from 2005 to 2009 and has taught at the International Summer Academy in Nice since 2010; he also gives regular masterclasses in France and in the course of his foreign tours.

 In 2010, Emmanuel Ceysson was nominated in the category 'Solo Instrumental Discovery' at the Victoires de la Musique Classique.
 In November 2011 he received a Prix d’Encouragement from the Académie des Beaux-Arts de l'Institut de France (Fondation Simone Del Duca) in recognition of his distinguished early career.
 A Naïve artist since January 2012, he is currently preparing a solo album based upon famous Opera themes.

 A native of San Diego, Mr. Chan began his musical education at the age of four.
-He first came to international attention by winning prizes at the prestigious Tchaikovsky and Indianapolis international violin competitions.
-He made his New York debut in 1995 at Avery Fisher Hall, and his Carnegie Hall debut in 2003, performing the Brahms Double Concerto under the baton of James Levine.
-Mr. Chan, whose principal teachers were Dorothy DeLay, Hyo Kang, and Michael Tseitlin, received his bachelor's degree from Harvard University and his master's degree from The Juilliard School.
-He is currently on the faculty of The Juilliard School and the Mannes School of Music, and lives in the New York City area with his wife, violinist Catherine Ro, and their children Annalise, Micah, and Arianna.
+He made his New York debut in 1995 at Avery Fisher Hall, and his Carnegie Hall debut in 2003.
+Mr. Chan received his bachelor's degree from Harvard University, and his master's degree from The Juilliard School.
+He is now on faculty at The Juilliard School and the Mannes School of Music, and resides in the New York City area with his wife, violinist Catherine Ro, and their children Annalise, Micah, and Arianna.